From Hurwitz numbers to Feynman diagrams: counting rooted trees in log gravity: Abstract

 \section{Abstract}

-We show that the partition function of the logarithmic sector of critical topologically massive gravity can be expressed as a sum over rooted trees.
-Our work appears as a natural extension of recently obtained results on a log partition function that finds itself at the confluence of many theories, relating nonunitary gravity, the plethystic programme, integrable hierarchies of KP soliton equations and $\tau$-functions, Hurwitz theory and branched covering of Riemann surfaces to the celebrated Connes-Kreimer Hopf algebra of rooted trees and Feynman diagrams.
-In particular, the Hurwitz numbers arise as coefficients of isomorphic classes of rooted trees.
+We show that the partition function of the logarithmic sector of critical topologically massive gravity which represents a series expansion of composition of functions, can be expressed as a sum over rooted trees.
+Our work brings a connection between integrable hierarchies of mathematical physics, combinatorial Hopf algebras and rooted trees, by explaining how the $\tau$-functions of the (potential) Burgers and KP integrable hierarchies appearing in the partition function of log gravity conceal the Hopf algebra of composition of functions, known as the Fa\`a di Bruno algebra, of the same type as the celebrated Connes-Kreimer Hopf algebra of rooted trees and Feynman diagrams.
+In particular, the Hurwitz numbers appearing in the partition function arise as coefficients of isomorphism classes of rooted trees.
 A parallel is drawn between our findings and established results in the statistical physics literature concerning certain systems with quenched disorder on trees, associated to nonlinear partial differential equations admitting traveling wave solutions.
 This should be of particular interest in view of a further description of the disorder observed in log gravity.